-The concepts and features YAMM provides are silicon proven since they were heavily tested in real-life projects, using a different implementation though.
+The concepts and features YAMM provides are silicon proven since they were heavily tested in real-life projects, using a different implementation though, a much earlier and less optimized version of it.
 YAMM repackages the proven solution to target a larger user base.
 In order to better understand the features of YAMM a side by side comparison is done in this chapter with uvm\mam, a well-known memory manager.

-Uvm\mam is a memory manager which is part of uvm package and is used primarily in conjunction with uvm\mem to reserve specific memory regions.
+Uvm\mam is a memory manager which is part of the uvm package and is used primarily in conjunction with uvm\mem to reserve specific memory regions.